Learn from the Best

 This flexible, part-time program will further your analytical knowledge and lay the groundwork to perform managerial tasks related to the management and operations of mutual funds.
 You may choose to explore topics like: reconsideration of the fund’s investment policy statement and asset allocation plan, preparation of accounting statements, compliance issues, ethical concerns, or measuring and managing risk.

 Each of the classes for your Graduate Certificate in Mutual Fund Management will help you gain essential business knowledge to develop your career potential.
 There is one pre-requisite course that you may waive if you completed a Bachelors in business administration or a related field.
 If you enroll in the pre-requisite course, then you will select 3 or 4 courses from the list below.
 If you have already fulfilled the prerequisite requirement, you will select 4 or 5 courses from the list below.
 The minimum required number of courses to earn your certificate is four, however many of our students select to take an additional elective in order to broaden their expertise.
+The minimum time to complete the graduate certificate is three semesters.

 - U.S. Bachelor’s degree or equivalent with a major in business administration or a related field with a GPA of at least 3.0